 Crescent Chair – also self-explanatory, just do crescent chair with weight in hand

 Globe Squatters – in a wide squat, move weight in a circle motion and then do a squat hop, and repeat while staying in the squat position the whole time.
 Burn!!

 This last set doesn’t go through a full minute repeat set, but instead moves to the Burnout for the last 2-3 minutes.
 We did about :30 for each of those three moves, at top speed.
 Then it was over!

 At the end, Tony does a cooldown for about 3:30.
 You will definitely need to do it.
 Even with the light weight, all those reps are making your arms screeeeammm.
 And if you aren’t pouring sweat, you aren’t doing something right.

 While cardio really isn’t my favorite, I LOVE using weights.
+I never thought I’d like weighted cardio but it was a great workout!
 I enjoyed this one way more than I expected!

 This was a great cardio burn, and actually made me feel like I was working hard.
 I can tell P90X3 CVX is going to be one of my favorites.

 I definitely recommend using a light weight for these, because you want to use good form throughout.
 If you want to start with a heavier weight (maybe 8-10 pounds), do so only until you can’t complete the moves with perfect form.
 Then drop to a lighter weight and finish.

 And make sure you include some additional stretching and foam rolling to keep your muscles from getting too tight and achy!
 You want to be able to do the next workout tomorrow, which is P90X3 The Warrior.
 Are you ready for it?